-The game isn’t just about mastering the fundamentals—there are other factors that can help bring out the best in you
+Sports isn’t just about mastering the fundamentals—you also need to be mentally tough to able to bring out the best in you

-Team practice is the time to think about the mechanics of your game—your shooting form, dribbling routine.
+Team practice is the time to think about the mechanics of your game—like your shooting form and dribbling routine.
 During the actual game, you have to be able to make decisions right off the bat.
 It’s everyone’s responsibility to determine their teammates’ place in every play being executed.
 When you think too much about your next move, chances are, those second thoughts or hesitations will only result in a bunch of blunders.